-Environment Transportation How to Reduce Your Carbon Footprint From Flying By Josh Lew Writer Metropolitan State University Josh Lew is a freelance writer and copywriter who focuses on travel, green living, and personal finance. our editorial process Updated October 25, 2019 The Boeing 787 Dreamliner is one of a new class of ultra-efficient commercial planes.
+Environment Transportation How to Reduce Your Carbon Footprint From Flying By Josh Lew Josh Lew Writer Metropolitan State University Josh Lew is a freelance writer and copywriter who focuses on travel, green living, and personal finance.
+Learn about our editorial process Updated October 25, 2019 The Boeing 787 Dreamliner is one of a new class of ultra-efficient commercial planes.
 Oliver Holzbauer [CC BY-SA 2.0]/Flickr Share Twitter Pinterest Email Environment Active Automotive Aviation Public Transportation Airplanes aren't the world's biggest polluters, but they certainly don't help.
 Estimates put aviation's contribution to greenhouse gases somewhere between 1.5 and 2 percent.
 That's a fraction of the carbon dioxide emitted by vehicle traffic around the world, but part of that math is that fewer people fly than drive.
 One round-trip flight between New York and Los Angeles, you will have created creates the same amount of greenhouses gases as 2.5 months of driving in your car.
 So, if you fly a few times per year, air travel will be a significant part of your individual carbon footprint.
 What can individual fliers do?
 In an increasingly airplane-reliant world, staying on the ground isn't an option for many.
 Luckily, new methods for reducing your carbon footprint from flying are available from a variety of different sources including — perhaps surprisingly — commercial airlines.
 The problem is bigger than just you Globally, organizations such as the United Nations are concerned about the rapid growth in commercial air travel.
 Everyone flies, and, in the future, everyone will fly even more.
 The International Air Transport Association (IATA) projected that the number of fliers will double over the next two decades, and by 2036, fliers will take 7.8 billion trips annually.
 These projections don't seem like wishful thinking by an airline-focused organization.
 Countries are liberalizing airline regulations, the low-cost-carrier trend is making flying affordable for more people, and, in many parts of the world, a growing middle class means more people can afford to fly.
 So it's not a question of stopping carbon emissions from airlines, but controlling them.
 Simple steps Planes consume the most fuel during takeoff. muratart/Shutterstock Airplanes burn the most fuel when taking off and climbing to cruising altitude.
 On shorter flights, planes consume as much as 25 percent of the trip's fuel reserve on takeoff, so green-minded travelers should consider alternative forms of transport instead of shorter, commuter flights.
 For longer flights and international flights, you can reduce your carbon footprint by flying as directly as possible.
 Connecting flights are often cheaper money-wise, but they're more expensive in terms of carbon count because of the multiple takeoffs.
 Believe it or not, airlines are on your side when it comes to non-stop flying.
 More carriers are adding more direct flights to and from smaller destinations.
 This is especially true of international service.
 Efficiency and biofuels Cynics will say airlines don't care about their carbon footprint as much as they care about their bottom line.
 That's up for debate, but carriers' profits are certainly affected by fuel usage.
 This is why airlines like United and Lufthansa are experimenting with biofuel mixtures and also ordering smaller, more-efficient airplanes from manufacturers like Airbus and Boeing.
 The U.N.'s International Civil Aviation Organization targeted larger planes in a 2016 proposal for reducing airline CO2 emissions.
 The Airbus A350 and Boeing's 787 Dreamliner and upcoming 777X are long-haul planes that are smaller and more efficient than their "jumbo jet" predecessors, the double-deck Airbus A380 and four-engine Boeing 747.
 On shorter flights, the Boeing 737 MAX and Airbus A320neo are the newest fuel sippers.
 When you purchase your tickets, you should be able to see flight information that includes airplane type.
 If you really want to compare the options, you can use Google's Matrix airfare search.
 Travelers typically use this free software to compare fares, but it also includes emissions data for each flight, so you can do a little math and figure out your carbon footprint.
 What about carbon offsets?
 Ferns grow on the forest floor beneath kauri trees in New Zealand.
 (Photo: Bildagentur Zoonar/Shutterstock) Carbon offset programs are becoming more accessible, and many are specifically designed for people who want to negate the carbon footprint from flying.
 Most major airlines operate their own offset programs.
 Delta Airlines started this trend and its offset program funnels money to forest conservation efforts run by the Nature Conservancy.
 How much does offsetting your flight cost?
 According to Travel and Leisure, the aforementioned Delta program is quite reasonable.
 An $8 contribution offsets a cross-country flight, and $14 negates your carbon footprint for a transatlantic flight.
 The contributions are tax deductible.
 Other airlines also have offset programs.
 These vary in terms of costs and the type of organization they support.
 You can decide if the airline program is worth your money or if you want to seek out a third-party alternative, which will require the same type of research.
 The drawback of carbon offset programs is that they're voluntary, writes Smithsonian magazine.
 You can feel good about offsetting your trip, but overall participation is quite low.
 These programs put the responsibility on individual passengers rather than on the airline.
 As economic activity becomes more global and world travel becomes easier, it will become more difficult to avoid air travel.
 Luckily, reducing or eliminating your carbon footprint is becoming easier.